limenlp/BiasInspector/README.md

 - `eval_results/`: CSV files storing final evaluation metrics.
 - `logs/`: Log files generated during agent execution across different LLMs (GPT-4o and Llama 3.3 70B).
   Each file is named to reflect the agent and model used.

-## 🚫 Anonymity Notice

-This repository has been anonymized in accordance with double-blind review requirements.

-For any questions or clarifications, please refer to the anonymous submission portal using the submission ID provided.